miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 #### Go extension for Visual Studio Code

 Go can be executed from the command line.
-Also there are several **Integrated Development Environment** options on the market.
-For our basic usuage the [Go extension for Visual Studio Code](https://code.visualstudio.com/docs/languages/go) should be more than sufficient.
+There are also **Integrated Development Environment** options on the market.
+For our basic usage the [Go extension for Visual Studio Code](https://code.visualstudio.com/docs/languages/go) is more than sufficient.

 ## Whre to go from here